How often should I check my email?

 Yes.
 Your application is not considered complete until we receive a copy of your transcript(s).
 Transcripts can be uploaded onto your application, or mailed to our office.

 Transcripts must include grades from fall 2019.
 We recommend that you order transcripts from your high school as soon as possible in the spring.
 Most schools take at least two weeks to send out a transcript.
 Please be aware that high school administrative offices often close during spring break and your transcript request may not get processed during that week.

 Will I be notified when the college receives my application?

 Yes.
 An email will be sent to the address provided once your application has been processed.
-Please allow up to 5 business days to process applications.
+Please allow up to 2 weeks to process applications.

 What’s the average amount of a scholarship award?

 CCA awards over $100,000 in Pre-College scholarships each year.
 Merit scholarships are in amounts up to $2,000.
 Because the number of students applying for scholarships and their financial need varies from year to year, it is not possible for us to state what the average need-based scholarship will be for summer 2020.

 We do our very best to distribute our scholarship money so that as many applicants as possible may be able to attend our program.
 Some students only need a few hundred dollars, some students need $1,000, some students need more.